GalaXai/Script-WS/README.md

 ## Discord Chatbot

->This project might need a revisit to move it to LLM.
+>This project might need a revisit to move it to LLM (Maybe LLamma 3/1B + func calling?).

 Create a chatbot according to the description in https://github.com/codete/oreilly-intelligent-bots/blob/master/Homework.ipynb.